edannenberg/kubler/README.md

     $ kubler push mytest somenamespace/someimage

-This assumes that the namespace equals the respective Docker Hub account names, i.e. `mytest` and `somenamespace`.
+The default assumes that the given namespace equals the respective Docker Hub account names, i.e. `mytest` and `somenamespace`.
-You may place a `push.conf` file in each namespace dir with the following format:
+To override this you may place a `push.conf` file in each namespace dir with the following format:

 ```
 DOCKER_LOGIN=myacc